Tascurator/tascurator-documents/docs/docs/modeling.md

 The name of the ShareHouse can be set and changed.
 The ShareHouse has a default name when created without specifying one.

+Constraints：
-Constraints：The ShareHouse Name must be

-- at least 1 character and no more than 15 characters long.
+- The ShareHouse Name must be at least 1 character and no more than 15 characters long.
+- The ShareHouse name must be unique.

 ### rotationCycle